Book Excerpt: Audio Reality

 Audio Science

-When I first started marketing my OTLs, audiophiles would call and ask me to describe the product.
+When I first started marketing my OTLs, audiophiles would call and ask me to describe the product in detail.
 I would then proceed to explain the highlights of the circuitry.
 They would stop me and say, “No, I’m not technical.
 I just want to know what kinds of parts it has.”
 I soon stopped trying to describe the circuit.

-For some reason, many audiophiles have a terrible apprehension of anything that is considered “technical.”
+For some reason, many audiophiles have a strong aversion to anything considered “technical.”
 What motivations could cause these attitudes?
-I’m sure one is that technical information is considered by many to be totally unreachable by the lay person because it is shrouded in advanced mathematics and mired in incomprehensible abstract concepts.
-Another possibility is that true high-end audiophiles have broken the shackles and limitations of science and engineering and do not wish to be restricted by such earthly things.
+One is that technical information is considered by many to be totally unreachable by the layperson because it is shrouded in advanced mathematics and mired in incomprehensible abstract concepts.
+Another possibility is that true high-end audiophiles have broken free from the shackles and limitations of science and engineering and do not wish to be restricted by such earthly things.
 This requires using devices and procedures that create perceived benefits but defy all attempts to reveal any measurable differences, even with the finest and most sensitive scientific instruments.

-If one is a follower of either of these two belief systems, then one is at the mercy of the mass marketers who have intentions to capture as much of your money as they can.
-It is to the benefit of all audio consumers to educate themselves so as not to fall prey to the unscrupulous.
+If one is a follower of either of these two belief systems, then one is at the mercy of the mass marketers who have the intention to capture as much of one’s money as they can.
+It is in the best interest of all audio consumers to educate themselves so as not to fall prey to unscrupulous practices.
 You don’t have to go to college to acquire basic information; just read this book.

 Belief systems work like a religion.
 Followers range from the mildly interested to the fanatic.
 There is nothing wrong with having belief systems.
-They serve an important function by providing a means for people to interact and bond together.
-In the case of audio, getting too involved with a belief system can cause a lot of unnecessary expense.
+They serve an important function by providing a means for people to interact and form bonds with one another.
+In the case of audio, getting too involved with a belief system can lead to unnecessary expenses.
 After investing a significant amount of money in equipment, based upon a particular belief system, it becomes very difficult to convince someone that they could have obtained better performance for half the money.
 The more money spent, the stronger the belief system becomes.

 “I’m sure none of you would ever consider letting the mailman put braces on your child’s teeth, or let the plumber remove your appendix, but most don’t think twice about buying a $10,000 amplifier from someone who doesn’t even have two years of tech school training.
 Perhaps the mass marketers know something I don’t, like how to sell anything to anybody.”

 Much of what is taken as proper and correct in this business is nothing more than “he said-she said.”
 The weight given to the information depends on the speaker’s image and following.
-These people often don’t provide any justifications for their recommendations or reveal any reasoning to back up their predictions.
+These individuals often fail to provide justifications for their recommendations or reveal any reasoning to support their predictions.
 Neither do shamans.
 They usually just say, “You should do this because I said so.”
-I am a follower of science and only care what the science reveals.
+I am a follower of science and only care about what science reveals.
 Science teaches us the mechanisms of nature.
 If you understand how and why things work, then you can predict the outcomes of natural events.
-Instead of relying on someone else’s preaching, knowledge can be used to determine what beneficial approach should be taken.
-Faith is a necessary component of spiritual matters but knowledge will go a long way when selecting hardware.
+Instead of relying on someone else’s preaching, knowledge can be used to determine the most beneficial approach to take.
+Faith is a necessary component in spiritual matters, but knowledge goes a long way when selecting hardware.

 For some unexplained reason, technical and academic credentials don’t seem to be a major factor in labeling someone an “expert” in the often-strange world of audio.
 There are no exams, academic standards, professional requirements, or certifications of any kind required for anyone to design, manufacture, sell, review, publish, or engage in any activity concerning audio equipment.
-The industry operates like a sixteenth century bazaar.
+The industry operates like a sixteenth-century bazaar.
 You set up your table under the tent and start selling.
-Anything goes and most everything does.
-The types of products sold in this industry range from those with the highest integrity based on solid design and top-notch construction to total fraud.
-Claims range from the honest and legitimate to statements that are so bizarre that they would never make it into a low budget science fiction movie.
+Anything goes, and most everything does.
+The types of products sold in this industry range from those of the highest integrity, based on solid design and top-notch construction, to those that are entirely fraudulent.
+Claims range from the honest and legitimate to statements that are so bizarre that they would never make it into a low-budget science fiction movie.
 I’m sure none of you would ever consider letting the mailman put braces on your child’s teeth, or let the plumber remove your appendix, but most don’t think twice about buying a $10,000 amplifier from someone who doesn’t even have two years of tech school training.
 Perhaps the mass marketers know something I don’t, like how to sell anything to anybody.

 “What I am going to do is present fundamental engineering science and then let you decide.
 No equations and mathematics will be used in the explanations for fear of repelling the people who need this information the most.”

-The information presented here is scientific fact, all drawn from standard textbooks and professional references.
-It is not feasible to attempt to present all of the theory that one would receive in a four-year degree program.
-Instead, I will concentrate on those issues that most directly relate to purchasing decisions commonly made by audiophiles; primarily cables, wire, capacitors, connectors, amplification and power supply equipment.
+The information presented here is based on scientific facts, all drawn from standard textbooks and professional references.
+It is not feasible to present all the theory that one would receive in a four-year degree program.
+Instead, I will concentrate on those issues that most directly relate to purchasing decisions commonly made by audiophiles; primarily cables, wire, capacitors, connectors, amplification, and power supply equipment.
 I’m not a speaker guy, so those areas will be omitted.
 I know enough to know what I don’t know.
-I am not going to say which products are legitimate and which are not.
+I will not disclose which products are legitimate and which are not.
 What I am going to do is present fundamental engineering science and then let you decide.
-No equations and mathematics will be used in the explanations for fear of repelling the people who need this information the most.
+No equations or mathematics will be used in the explanations to avoid repelling the people who need this information the most.

 The next few sections will concern basic fundamentals of the nature and properties of electricity and electrical signals.
 The category of science that addresses these subjects is physics.
 What follows is a highly condensed discussion of the physics of electricity and electrical signals.
 This reads very slowly.
 Each sentence can cause one to pause and ponder.
 It’s supposed to.
 Take your time and don’t give up.
 Scientific material never reads like a novel.
 You will probably have to read each paragraph two or three times.
 Depending upon how much science you have been exposed to, the next section probably should not be attempted in one sitting.
-Odds are that you are not going to fully absorb and comprehend 100% of the concepts presented the first time through.
+Likely, you won’t fully absorb and comprehend 100% of the concepts presented the first time through.
 This is normal when studying science.
-Come back to it in a few days and the obscure parts should become clearer.
-It is very important that you try to understand this material as it forms a foundation for much of what follows.
-The information builds on successive sections so it would be best if you didn’t skip around.
+Come back to it in a few days, and the obscure parts should become clearer.
+You must understand this material, as it forms the foundation for much of what follows.
+The information builds on successive sections, so it would be best if you didn’t skip around.
 Hold on for a wild ride.
-Some of you are not going to like what follows.
+Some of you may not like what follows.

 “Virtually all pop music (including jazz, folk, rock, and blues) is heavily amplified, mixed and equalized and then pumped through another, often substandard, sound system.
 So how do you know if your system produces pop music accurately or not?
 You don’t.
 Don’t worry, you aren’t alone.”